Cider club

 All shipments will include the ciders listed above.
 You get to pick the rest.

 Click the button below to visit our Cider Club store.
 Select three ciders from the choices there, and we’ll include them with your shipment.
-Please only select three ciders— additional ciders will be excluded from the shipment.
+Please only select three ciders—additional ciders will be excluded from the shipment.

-If no selection is made by March 10th, we’ll pick them for you.
+If no selection is made by December 15th, we’ll pick them for you.
 (Don’t worry, they’ll be good ones!)